-The project performs improvements to the structure that results in the safe utilization of the structure and continued private ownership.
+The project will result in the safe utilization of the structure and continued private ownership.

 Secretary of Interior's Standards

 1. A property shall be used for its historic purpose or be placed in a new use that requires minimal change to the defining characteristics of the building and its site and environment.